opensourceADHD/obsidian-stupid-jira-plugin/README.md

 ## Base URL

 Set your BaseURL for what you'd want to prefix as your link.
-Basically go to a ticket on your helpdesk, and copy everything except the ticket number.
+Basically go to a ticket on your helpdesk, and copy everything except thge ticket number.

 ## Prefixes